 - To enroll in summer I - complete exam by May 1

 - To enroll in summer II - complete exam by June 1

 After you take the test, your score will be emailed to you within 24 hours.
 At that point, you can determine whether or not you can use the proficiency exam as your prerequisite (a score over 75 percent).
-If your score is less than 75 percent, you may retake the exam (and pay an additional $50) or enroll in HSV 2650: Information Literacy in the Health Sciences.
+If your score is less than 75 percent, you may retake the exam (and again pay the full fee) or enroll in HSV 2650: Information Literacy in the Health Sciences.
 We highly recommend that you take the course if you have failed the exam three times.
 If you have any questions, please email firstname.lastname@example.org.